ZhengdaoZhang/my-study/english.md

     A: I really want to collaborate with you and to contribute to our projects here at the company.
     B: It's nice to have you here, Alice.
 I'm Bob, the project manager.
 Welcome aboard.
 I'm sure your experience will be of great help to us.

-### Dialogue 2: Introducing the new Junior Developer
+### Dialogue 2: Introducing the new junior developer

     B: Alright, team.
 This is Alice's first day with us , so please let me introduce you all to her.
     B: This is Sarah, the senior software developer.